Servicio de Comunicación Audiovisual Nacional (SECAN)

 Editorial independence

-Uruguay’s state media, under governmental control, lack independence and have faced criticism for being editorially influenced by both left- and right-wing governments.
-The current director, Sotelo, acknowledged the long-standing criticism of bias in state media coverage and pledged to make changes.
+Uruguay’s public media, under governmental control, lack independence and have faced criticism for being editorially influenced by both left- and right-wing governments.
+The previous director, Sotelo, acknowledged the long-standing criticism of bias in public media coverage and pledged to implement changes.

-After being appointed director in April 2020, Sotelo assured that the state media would be impartial and serve the public interest.
-However, he then sent a note to his staff stating that all journalistic content intended for dissemination would need to be reviewed by an official appointed by Sotelo, even before production.
-He argued that this was necessary to ensure “impartiality” and “public interest,” but the decision sparked controversy.
-Journalists criticized it as censorship, stating that it was not feasible for them to seek authorization from management for each interview or news report.
+After being appointed director in April 2020, Sotelo assured the people that the public media would be impartial and serve the public interest.
+However, he later sent a note to his staff stating that all journalistic content intended for dissemination would need to be reviewed by an official appointed by Sotelo, even before production.
+He argued that this measure was necessary to ensure “impartiality” and “public interest,” but the decision sparked controversy.
+Journalists criticized it as censorship, arguing that it was not feasible for them to seek authorization from management for every interview or news report.
 Additionally, there was controversy over the dismissal of nearly 50 journalists from Public Radio in November 2020, purportedly due to their small audience and the institution’s need for restructuring.

-A series of ad hoc content analyses conducted for this report in 2021 and 2024 revealed that state media occasionally feature members of the opposition, but these instances are infrequent.
+A series of ad hoc content analyses conducted by the Media and Journalism Research Center for this report in 2021 and 2024 revealed that public media occasionally feature members of the opposition, but these instances are rare.
 Public media have been predominantly subject to government editorial control in recent years.

-Sotelo strongly rejects critical comments about the Uruguayan state media.
-A report from Deutsche Welle (DW) in May 2021 warned that the freedom of the media in Uruguay was under threat.
-After other journalists in Uruguay disagreed with the report, DW interviewed more sources and published a new report that toned down the criticism.
+Sotelo strongly rejected critical comments about the Uruguayan public media.
+A report from Deutsche Welle (DW) in May 2021 warned that media freedom in Uruguay was under threat.
+After other journalists in Uruguay disagreed with the report, DW interviewed additional sources and published a revised report that softened the criticism.